-Sorry this is a long write-up but I have lots of important details!
+Sorry this is a long write-up but I have lots of important details for the Best Chocolate Chip Cookies recipe ever!
 I realize everyone has a different idea of what the PERFECT chocolate chip cookie is.
-To me the perfect chocolate chip cookie is not too thin, not too thick, and not too cakey.
+To me the best chocolate chip cookie is not too thin, not too thick, and not too cakey.
 It’s a little crispy on the outside and soft on the inside.
 They’re a little sweet and salty, and they are ooey-gooey right out of the oven!!!!
 That is perfection in my book!

 I will start by saying I am NOT a food scientist, so I have no idea if this information is 100% accurate but it worked for me!
 I looked at some of my favorite and popular chocolate chip cookie recipes over the years and decided to combine what I liked about each recipe to create my own.
 Some of the recipes had a little more salt than others, and since I like a little salty flavor, I went with a higher salt ratio.
 I used more brown sugar than granulated sugar for a softer texture, as well as more egg yolks than whites and cornstarch to also help keep the cookies moist and soft.